coeurnix/attoboy/docs/en/api/file/README.md

 **Return value**

-* Pointer to a null-terminated C string containing the path for regular files, or `nullptr` if the `File` represents a socket or other non-file handle.
+* `String` containing the path for regular files, or an empty string if the `File` represents a socket or other non-file handle.

 **In Depth**

 Use `getPath()` to query the path associated with a regular file.
 This is helpful when logging or debugging.

-For sockets (client or server) and possibly named pipes, there is no file path, so the function returns `nullptr`.
+For sockets (client or server) and possibly named pipes, there is no file path, so the function returns an empty string.

-The returned pointer remains valid while the `File` object exists and is not modified.

 **Example**